google/applied-machine-learning-intensive/v2/03_regression/08_regression_with_tensorflow/slides.md

 Don't be put off by the term "deep neural network".
-Though the math and the theory are complex, the actual code that you need to write to create one is as easy as creating a linear regression.
+Though the math and the theory are complex, the actual code that you need to write to create one is as easy as creating a simple linear regression.
 -->

 ---